 Regional Advisor – South Asia, Funder Safeguarding Collaborative

 Anuradha Mukherjee leads support for network members with funding portfolios in South Asia.
 Based in India, Anuradha has extensive experience working in grassroots, national, and international organizations on child rights, child safeguarding, gender-based violence, women’s and girls’ rights and empowerment, and grant management.
 As an independent consultant, Anuradha has been supporting nongovernmental organizations and implementing partners of funders to strengthen their safeguarding practices.
 She has worked with Oak Foundation, Human Dignity Foundation, Terre des hommes Foundation, and Ashoka.
 Anuradha has a master’s degree in development communication.
 She is fluent in English and Bengali.

-Director, Funder Safeguarding Collaborative
+Technical Director, Funder Safeguarding Collaborative

-Karen Walker-Simpson leads the Funder Safeguarding Collaborative, which promotes greater collaboration and learning among funding agencies to strengthen safeguarding practices.
+Karen Walker-Simpson co-leads Funder Safeguarding Collaborative, which promotes greater collaboration and learning among funding agencies to strengthen safeguarding practices.
 Karen started her career working with children in care in the UK before moving to Ecuador to run Fundación Juconi, which provides therapeutic support for street-working children and their families.
 Karen spent the last eight years as a Safeguarding Specialist for international NGOs working across Africa, Asia, and Latin America before moving to Comic Relief as the organization’s Head of Safeguarding.
 Karen has a master’s degree in international human rights and is completing her professional doctorate, which examines the effectiveness of safeguarding standards and donor requirements when applied by NGOs in East Africa.
 Karen is fluent in Spanish.